Assigning Resources to Project Tasks

 Resource Assignment and Profit Margins

-When assigning project task resources, remember that the resource you assign to a task can affect the cost of the task, and ultimately the cost of the project.
-That is because the service item selected for the resource dictates the revenue generated from the task.
+When you assign resources to a task, keep in mind that your choice affects the cost of the task and therefore the cost of the whole project.
+The service item selected for the resource dictates the revenue generated from the task.

 The service item sources the cost from the resource record.
 This cost is then multiplied by the units of work to find the cost of using the resource on the task.
 Selecting a resource with a higher cost can lead to a higher overall cost for the project and lower margins.
 Selecting a resource with a lower cost can increase profit margins.

-Project costs and revenues can be assessed on the Financial subtab of the project record.
+You can see project costs and revenues on the Financial subtab of the project record.